-In the world of business and finance, disclosures are the reporting of information that companies – public corporations, financial advisor firms, brokerages – might prefer to keep private.
-Governmental and regulatory agencies require disclosures in order to promote transparency and fairness.
+In the world of business and finance, disclosures are information reports that companies – public corporations, financial advisor firms, brokerages – might prefer to keep private.
+Governmental and regulatory agencies require disclosures to promote transparency and fairness.
 For example, investment advisors registered with the U.S. Securities and Exchange Commission (SEC) must provide current and prospective clients with disclosures related to any conflicts of interest or disciplinary actions.
 For help finding a financial advisor who is ethically bound to put your interests first, use SmartAsset’s financial advisor matching tool.

 Working with a financial advisor can be great for your finances.
 Indeed, people with financial advisors are twice as likely to meet their retirement goals, according to industry experts.
 But turning over your money to a stranger to manage can feel like a quantum leap of faith.
 The SEC tries to dispel some of the unknown by requiring registered investment advisors to report any conflicts of interest and past disciplinary actions.
 That’s where financial advisor disclosures come in.
 Read on to learn what a financial advisor disclosure is, where to find them and how to interpret them.